 Tropical Ecology & Conservation

-This is a spring break program to Costa Rica available under the direction of Professor Julian Shepherd.
-You must be enrolled in a specific spring semester course in order to be eligible to participate - Only students who have already spoken with Professor Shepherd and enrolled in this course should complete the application.
+The Costa Rica Tropical Ecology & Conservation experience is a spring break academic program to Costa Rica, under the direction of Professor Matthew Parker.
+You must be enrolled in a specific spring semester course in order to be eligible to participate - Only students who have already spoken with Professor Parker and are enrolled in this course should complete the application.

-The spring break 2017 program will run from April 5 - April 18th, inclusive of travel.
-Students will be on site in Costa Rica from April 6 - April 17th, 2017.
+The spring break 2018 program will run from March 28 - April 8th, inclusive of travel.

 Course information BIOL 472 - 4 Credits for undergraduate students / BIOL 563 - 4 credits for graduate students (as approved by the Biology department)